Process

 What else is needed to build the Bad Creek II Power Complex?

 In addition to the FERC license, other major federal/state approvals would be required for Duke Energy to build the Bad Creek II Power Complex.
-These include permits, authorizations and certifying conditions from the U.S. Army Corps of Engineers (USACE) and South Carolina Department of Health and Environmental Control (SCDHEC) under Sections 404 and 401 of the federal Clean Water Act.
+These include permits, authorizations and certifying conditions from the U.S. Army Corps of Engineers (USACE) and South Carolina Department of Environmental Services (SCDES) under Sections 404 and 401 of the federal Clean Water Act.